-City will pay any unreimbursed costs, up to a maximum City reimbursement of one thousand dollars (\$1,000) per household per calendar year, for professional counseling service charges which are not paid for by City-provided or other insurance which the employee may have.
+Payment by the City of any unreimbursed costs, up to a maximum City reimbursement of one thousand dollars (\$1,000) per household per calendar year, for professional counseling service charges which are not paid for by City-provided or other insurance which the employee may have.
 Services not covered by City-provided health insurance programs with a maximum calendar year benefit of one thousand dollars (\$1,000) per calendar year per household.